ubccr/ccrdocs/pages/policies/software.md

 !!!
 Warning "GUI Applications"
     HPC systems are not ideal environments for graphical user interface (GUI) applications.
 While GUI applications may run on the HPC clusters, rendering performance is often poor.
-Before buying software licenses and spending a lot of time doing a complicated software install, check the requirements for the software and verify with [CCR staff](../help.md) that it is a good candidate for use in CCR's HPC environment.
+Before buying software licenses and spending a lot of time doing a complicated software install, check the requirements for the software and contact [CCR staff](../help.md) to verify that it is a good candidate for use in CCR's HPC environment.

 ## Installing Software Applications